piotrkot/simple-cli/README.md

 https://code.google.com/p/parse-cmd/ | (version 0.0.93) | 1 file (238 loc)
 http://jcommander.org/ | (latest commit b02e9dee4e) | 49 files (2226 loc)

 Some existing solutions are already a magnitude smaller in lines of code from others.
-Can we get any better?
+Can we get any better and still be object-oriented?

+When making contrasting approach one should not look at the current implementations.
+Thus, let think over the basic principles and responsibilities of the CLI objects.

+We must be able to **find options given list of arguments**.
+After that an **option must provide us with its _values_**.
+With little experience on Unix systems we know that option might be composed of a key with value (i.e. `du --max-depth=1`), a value (i.e. `df -H`), or even an argument (i.e. `cut -f 1,3`).
+Additionally, there can be short or long options, POSIX or GNU parser, and alike variations.
+But it all should not matter as the Option object should be concerned about the details.

+One may notice it is not that simple.
+Given `-Dparam2` we don't know whether it
+is:
+* option `-D` with `param2` value or
+* option `-D` with `param` kay and `2` value or
+* option value `-Dparam2` or others

 <a name="MarkKidd">1</a>: Lorenz, Mark, and Jeff Kidd.
 Object-Oriented
 Software Metrics.
 Englewood Cliffs, NJ: Prentice Hall.
 1994.
 ISBN 0-13-179292-X